Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Introduction

-It is also essential to develop achievability bounds (lower bounds on the code size) with finite block lengths.
-In this case, the performance of any existing code can serve as an achievability bound.
-Also, one can analyze the distribution of mutual information density and assume a decoder, which outputs $x$, if the mutual information density is larger than some threshold.
-One such bound is the dependency testing (DT) bound \cite{polyanskiy2010channel}, Theorem~17.
-It is an achievability bound, available for a general channel.
-In the context of insertion/deletion channels, obtaining the distribution of mutual information density is a hard problem.
-In \cite{maarouf23finite}, this problem is solved using Monte Carlo simulations, yielding some approximate achievability results with finite block lengths.
+Technically, the performance of any existing coding scheme can serve as an AVB.
+Another approach is to assume a decoder, which outputs $x$, if the mutual information density for $x$ is larger than some threshold.
+Such an approach is employed in the dependency testing (DT) bound \cite{polyanskiy2010channel}.
+It is an AVB, available for a general channel.
+In the context of insertion/deletion channels, however, obtaining the distribution of mutual information density is a hard problem.
+In \cite{maarouf23finite}, this problem is addressed by resorting to Monte-Carlo simulations, and achievability results with finite block lengths are estimated.
+In addition, estimates of achievable rates are presented in \cite{mcbain24information} for a DNA nanopore sequencing channel, modeled as Markov duplications plus AWGN.
+For a realistic DNA channel model, which includes sampling multiple times, both achievability and converse finite-length bounds are presented in \cite{weinberger22dna}.

-A classical finite-length converse bound is the sphere-packing bound \cite{shannon93lower}, Theorem~2.
-In \cite{polyanskiy2010channel}, Theorem~28, there is a converse bound for channels, for which the hypothesis test errors between conditional and unconditional output distributions are similar for all inputs.
-For example, this is true for the channel with additive white Gaussian noise (AWGN), and for this case this bound is computed numerically in \cite{erseghe15evaluation}.
-The improved finite-length converse bounds for specific cases of the binary erasure channel (BEC) and the binary symmetric channel (BSC) are available in \cite{polyanskiy2010channel}, Theorems 32 and 36.
-For a realistic DNA channel model both achievability and converse finite-length bounds are presented in \cite{weinberger22dna}.
-An estimate of achievable code rate is presented in \cite{mcbain24information} for a DNA nanopore sequencing channel, modeled as Markov duplications with AWGN.
-But all the above results cannot be used for the case of BDC.
+In \cite{tan15asymptotic}, Section~4.1.2, a CVB, called symbol-wise converse bound, for a general channel is presented (see also Th.~4 in \cite{verdu94general}).
+It is based on hypothesis testing between the conditional distribution and some reference output distribution.
+However, in the case of BDC, a randomly picked reference distribution leads to a very loose bound.
+Moreover, the complexity of computing the bound for a deletion channel with hundreds of input bits is infeasible.